marcel-kanter/python-canopen/docs/node/remotenode.rst

 Access to objects
 -----------------

-The objects of a node can be accessed by subscription.
+The objects of a node can be accessed by subscription, if the object exists in the object dictionary.
+This will start a SDO transfer to get/set the acutal data.

 .. code:: python